 Awareness is fundamental to all human activity.
 It is the basis of all our mental states and processes, creativity, perception, knowledge and culture.
 Everything starts from awareness.
 It is the portal between consciousness and the world around us.

-Recently I have become more and more intrigued by the idea.
-The more I learn about it, the more I realize how it pervades everything we do and that by learning to focus it, expand it or redirect it consciously, we can transform ourselves by gigantic positive leaps.
+The more I learn about awareness, the more I realize how it pervades everything we do and that by learning to focus it, expand it or redirect it consciously, we can transform ourselves by gigantic positive leaps.
 It’s the key to greater inner peace, happiness and self-mastery.
 In fact there is no possible way one can walk on the path of self-mastery without learning to direct his awareness.

 At a very basic level, you are aware of everything you do.
 When you walk around, prepare coffee, look for your keys, drive home, read, etc, there is always awareness going on otherwise you do not operate.
 However, many of these tasks happen on a subconscious level rather than on a conscious one.